One Pan Coconut Curry Shrimp Recipe

 Instructions

-• Cook the Shrimp: Add the shrimp to the pan, stirring to coat them in the sauce.
-Cook for about 5-7 minutes or until the shrimp turn pink and opaque.
+• Add the shrimp to the skillet and cook for 4–5 minutes, stirring occasionally, until the shrimp turn pink and opaque.

 Notes